sparkfun/SparkFun_Simultaneous_RFID_Reader_M7E/docs/troubleshooting.md

 ### Logic Levels

 Reminder, the Simultaneous RFID Reader M7E 3.3V operates at <b>3.3V</b> logic.
 Make sure any devices (development board or serial converter) connected to the serial interface operate at <b>3.3V</b> logic or are properly [shifted](https://learn.sparkfun.com/tutorials/logic-levels) to avoid damaging the M7E Nano.

+### Range Descrepancies

+The functional range of the Simultaneous RFID Reader - M7E depends on a wide variety of factors and any one of these can increase or decrease the range at which tags are read.
+Make sure the antenna (either PCB or external) is free of anything that may cause interference.
+For example, the PCB antenna's range can drastically change depending on whether it is in open space or next to a solid object.
+Similarly, a tag's position in relation to the antenna as well as any solid objects it may be near or placed on can change the range.

+For ideal range, make sure both the antenna and tag are in as much open space as possible and positioned in line with the antenna's radiation pattern.

 ### General Troubleshooting and Technical Assistance